 Panda Bear – aka Noah Benjamin Lennox – is an experimental sort of artist, experimenting mostly with synthesisers, samplers and sequencers.
-Mr Noah is a violent tune that incorporates the barking of dogs, but the vocal is pleasant enough, completely as odds with the canine cacophony that persists in the background.
+Mr Noah is a violent tune that incorporates the barking of dogs, but the vocal is pleasant enough, completely at odds with the canine cacophony that persists in the background.

 Back to Hot Chip: Need You Now is a smoother, slightly mellower effort than Huarache Lights.
 It samples Sinnamon’s I Need You Now, which is tagged as post-disco but could also be identified as a precursor to house.
 You shouldn’t read anything into this conspicuous enthusiasm for Hot Chip, and electronic pop music generally, because it would never have come to pass if it wasn’t for where I was working, and has since dissipated.

 In August my lady friend and I took a holiday in the town of Malaga, which intentionally coincided with the finish of Stage 3 of that year’s Vuelta Espana and unintentionally with the Feria de Málaga.
 Peter Sagan won the stage, while the Feria brought Spanish holiday makers to the coast and teenage drinkers onto the streets.
 It was marvellous.

-In October, my bouldering buddies and I drove to Fontainebleau in France to climb up rocks, and were blessed with fine weather for the three days that we did so.
+In October, my bouldering buddies and I drove to Fontainebleau in France to climb up rocks, and were blessed with fine weather for the three days that we were there.
 Climbing on actual rocks is a different proposition from climbing indoors – technically more difficult, physically more demanding, and sometimes scary.
 But the rolling forests and gentle valleys of Fontainebleau are a joy in themselves, and the post-climb beers felt well deserved.

 I purchased a new steel bike, with integrated shifters, to replace the one I’d ridden from London to Brighton on.
 My existing steed had failed to get me up Ditchling Beacon and was slightly too small for me in any case.
 My Cornish friend and I organised our sixth consecutive Dickensian Christmas pub crawl for mid-December, but nobody turned up.
 As tradition now dictates, we began in The Nell Gwynne Tavern off The Strand, moved on to The Lamb in Leadenhall Market, before exploring new pubs in Moorgate and Farringdon.